 Improving the number and quality of records sent to NICS must be a top priority for lawmakers in every state in order to ensure the background check system is as thorough as possible.
-For the Record: NICS & Public Safety explores what NICS is, how it works, and why this system is so essential to safeguarding our communities.
+Our comprhensive report For the Record: NICS & Public Safety explores what NICS is, how it works, and why this system is so essential to safeguarding our communities.